 Kutch, India’s Wild West, is a geographic phenomenon, full of rustic beauty.
-What appears an endless desert plain running dead straight for the horizon, is in fact virtually `a seasonal island` resembling a “Katchua or Kachbo” meaning tortoise, surrounded by seawater.
-It is a land of colour, culture and chronicle is one of districts of Gujarat where all the country`s smiles and metaphor appear to have come in concert.
+What appears an endless desert plain running dead straight into the horizon, is in fact a seasonal island.
+It resembles a Katchua or Kachbo, meaning tortoise and is surrounded by sea water.
+Ancient temples, attractive palaces, rugged forts, flamingos, wild asses, harsh sunlight, moderate rainfall and the cool evening breeze — you have it all in Kutch.

 The average minimum and maximum temperature of Kutch is as given below.
 The best time to visit Kutch is also specified.